Kendall Jenner Pepsi Ad: Commercial’s Producers In Legal Hot Water With San Francisco PD For Using Logo

 For those who haven’t been keeping up with the Pepsi ad controversy, the commercial shows Keeping Up With The Kardashians reality star Kendall Jenner ripping off her blonde wig (clearly presented as a gesture to rid oneself of white privilege) and then joining a band of racially-diverse protesters as they march on.
 They were suddenly stopped in their tracks by a line of police officers so Jenner decides to remedy the situation by approaching one of the police officers and then handing him a can of Pepsi.
 A tense moment passed before the officer decided to take a sip.
 The crowd erupted in cheers.

 The Pepsi ad generated much controversy on account of how far removed it is from reality.
-Angry netizens fired a torrent of sarcastic tweets and posts, writing that if one gets assaulted by the police what he or she needs to do to get off scot-free is to hand him a can of Pepsi.
+Angry netizens fired a torrent of sarcastic tweets and posts, writing that if one gets assaulted by the police, what he or she needs to do to get off scot-free is to hand him a can of Pepsi.

 Martin Luther King’s daughter, Bernice, tweeted something to that effect and got more than a hundred retweets and almost 300,000 likes for it.